RIC Traffic Climbs 11.7%, Sets New October Record

 - Starting in April, United Airlines will add a sixth daily frequency on the Richmond-Newark (EWR) route, increasing scheduled weekly RIC-EWR seats by 23 percent.

-- The Commission’s Finance Department issued the Comprehensive Annual Financial Report (CAFR) for the years ending June 30, 2018, and 2017.
-The Commission’s CAFR has been recognized by a Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association every year since 1990.
-Recent CAFRs are posted on the Airport’s website.
+- The Commission’s Finance Department issued the Annual Comprehensive Financial Report (ACFR) for the years ending June 30, 2018, and 2017.
+The Commission’s ACFR has been recognized by a Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association every year since 1990.
+Recent ACFRs are posted on the Airport’s website.

 - The Commission authorized the president and CEO to amend a lease agreement with United Parcel Service (UPS) to address a trailer parking portion of its leasehold.